1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 Honolulu, Hawaii

-With hula girls, speeches and leis, a crowd of thousands had gathered at the docks of Keʻehi Lagoon to bid the Marianas Mars, the last of these old friends, a fond Aloha!
-As her engine's friendly roar filled the air, the Marianas Mars flew over their heads towards a new life and purpose on Vancouver Island, British Columbia.
+With hula girls, speeches and leis, a crowd of thousands gathered at the docks of Keʻehi Lagoon to bid the Marianas Mars—the last of these old friends—a fond Aloha!
+As the roar of its engines filled the air, the Marianas Mars flew over their heads, bound for a new life and purpose on Vancouver Island, British Columbia.

 "1913::Glen L. Martin Takes James Irvine For a Ride in His World Record-Breaking Hydro-Aeroplane"